4GeeksAcademy/Templates-Boilerplates/docs/start-fastapi.md

 > 🔥 All the python files inside `./src/endpoints` will be automatically included as routes in your API, there is no need to use the `app.include_router` function.

-## Validations
+## Request Validations

-FastAPI provides automatic request validation using Pydantic models.
-Custom exceptions can be raised for validation errors.
+In API development, a concept called "Serialization" is used to receive and return data:

+- When receiving the information, you can use the serializers to **validate** the incoming data and convert it into Python objects.
+- When returning information, you can use the serializers to **convert your Python objects back into JSON** text to be sent to the front end.

+In FastAPI, you can create a Serializer using a library called "Pydantic" and these serializers are called Pydantic Models.

-The following serializer called `CreateSerializer` was defined to validate the `POST /user` that creates a new user, the endpoint payload must contain a password, email and `is_active` boolean.
+The following serializer called `CreateSerializer` was defined to validate the incoming data payload used during the `POST /user` endpoint that creates a new user, the endpoint payload must contain a password, email and `is_active` boolean.

  ```py
 # Serializers are used to validate the incoming request body